seung-lab/eyewire-public-api/docs/introduction.md

 ![3d modeling program](/docs/assets/meshlab.png)

 ### Selecting segments

-A task has a list of segments known as the seed.
+A task has a list of initial segments known as the seed.
 Players are tasked with finding more segments that belong with the seed.
 Sometimes the correct answer is none.

 Players fulfill an assignment by submitting a list of the segments that they believe are associated with the seed.
 A segment is identified by a numerical id.